-If you have been sold an interest only mortgage and/or endowment policy, believing the endowment policy would cover the whole of the loan amount, and now find yourself unable to repay the loan amount it is possible that there may have been a potential mis-sell.
+If you have been sold an interest only mortgage and/or endowment policy, believing the endowment policy would cover the whole of the loan amount, and now find yourself unable to repay the loan amount, it is possible that there has been a mis-sell.

 The team here at Cooper Stern are experts in helping you seek the redress you deserve if you have been given poor investment advice by your Bank, Building Society or financial advisor.
 If an investment involves potential risk to your capital then you may be entitled to make a claim.
 We are able to offer advice on the mis-selling of a variety of investments.